 Through its company-owned and franchised locations, SBS stores target retail customers and salon professionals, while BSG exclusively targets salons and salon professionals.
 The company relies on print ads, digital marketing, trade shows, and product education for salon professionals to promote its products.

-In fiscal 2016 SBH's net revenues increased by 3% to $3.95 billion due to higher BSG sales.
-BSG revenues increased by 5.5% driven by a 3.6% rise in sales from company-operated stores that have been opened for 14 month or more.
+The company has experienced historic growth the last five years.
+In fiscal 2016 SBH's net revenues jumped 3% to peak at a record-setting $3.95 billion due to higher BSG sales.
+BSG revenues increased by 5.5% driven by a 3.6% rise in sales from company-operated stores that have been opened for 14 months or more.
 In addition, sales through distributor sales consultants increased by 1.3%.

 The aging populations in Europe and the US are helping drive demand for SBH's hair color, hair loss prevention products, and other products and services designed to mask the signs of aging.
 The company also caters to African-American and Hispanic customers with a broad selection of ethic products.
 The beauty supply distributor believes that its focus on ethnic products gives it an advantage over the competition.